 Explore Rome off the beaten track once you've done the big sights.
 Follow Natasha Foges' tourist-free guide to the city and find out where to go next for a new Roman adventure.
-The information in this article is taken from The Rough Guide to Italy your essential guide for visiting Italy.
+The information below is based on The Rough Guide to Italy , your travel guide for Italy .

 Built in 1919 by the architect, Gino Coppedè, this unusual quarter is predominantly Art Nouveau in style and its elaborate architecture is highly embellished and big on turrets, frescoes and gargoyles.

 Keep your eyes peeled for the whimsical frog fountain and don't miss the enchanting fairy cottage or the spider's palace.
 Then try a more conventional look at Rome on a Vatican and Sistine Chapel tour and take a look at where to stay in Rome an area by area guide .

 If a visit to the Forum ruins doesn't give you a sense of Ancient Rome, you need to see Cinecittà film studios which contain a full-size replica of the Forum looking exactly as it would have done in ancient times.

 The Forum set was used in the HBO/BBC TV production of 'Rome', which was filmed at Cinecetti.
 However, the studios date back to 1937, so if you book Cinecittà tickets you can look forward to seeing plenty more iconic film sets and props on the guided tour.

 Avoid the obvious tourist traps in Rome and visit Villa Torlonia just north of the city centre.
 This extensive estate was given to Mussolini in the 1930s and, among other things, it contains his WWII bunker.

 Take the guided tour of the Casino Nobile and Casina delle Civette, then catch your breath in Torlonia's beautiful, shaded parkland.
 It's a lovely area, so think about staying nearby at Palm Gallery Hotel.